Northern giant mouse lemur: Distribution

-The M. zaza are found in a strictly limited region in the north-western part of Madagascar, the Ampasindava peninsula.
+M. zaza are found in a strictly limited region in the north-western part of Madagascar, the Ampasindava peninsula.
 The habitat is split by two rivers, the Mahavavy River to the north and the Maevarano River to the south.
 In some areas it is further separated by the Sambirano River.
 This area in Madagascar has a dry and cool season from May to October, and a wet and hot season from November to April.
 The species can be found in a transition zone which goes to the Sambirano evergreen rainforest that extends to the north.
-Home ranges cover 0.52 - 2.34 ha.
+Home ranges cover 0.52– 2.34 ha.
 There is no substantial overlap in home ranges among individuals.
-An estimated 385 - 1,086 individuals per km2 are present throughout the region.
+An estimated 385–1,086 individuals per km2 are present throughout the region.

 Behavior

 The species has a polygynandrous mating system, likely based on the large size of the testes, which engenders strong sperm competition.
 Breeding is aseasonal.